gameboyzone/cracking-the-front-end-engineering-interview/README.md

-# Cracking the Frontend Engineering Interview
+# Cracking the Frontend or UI Engineering Interview
-This repo offers supporting materials from my published book chapter on "Cracking the Frontend Engineering Interview".
+This repo offers supporting materials from my published book chapter on "Cracking the Frontend or UI Engineering Interview".

 Book chapter: *Awaiting book publishing on Amazon*